 The full article is well worth reading — but it misses one important point:

-The medical community, which used to be one of the primary referral sources to therapy, has now launched what is being described as an all out civil war against therapy.
+The medical community, which used to be one of the primary referral sources to therapy, has now launched what is being described as an all-out civil war against therapy.

-Oh, secure in the breathtaking arrogance of absolute certainty that all behavior results solely from biological/chemical interplay or imbalance in the brain, the medical community has thrown its weight behind one form of therapy they hold is the only scientifically proven form of therapy (Cognitive Behavioral Therapy) and immediately claimed the right to license family doctors to practice such.
+Oh, secure in the breathtaking arrogance of absolute certainty that all behaviour results solely from biological/chemical interplay or imbalance in the brain, the medical community has thrown its weight behind one form of therapy they hold is the only scientifically proven form of therapy (Cognitive Behavioral Therapy) and immediately claimed the right to license family doctors to practice such.
 Beyond that, they have virtually ceased even bothering to train psychiatrists in anything but the dispensing of psychoactive medications.

 And, the value they see is real.
-There is much that is really good and beneficial about Cognitive Behavioral Therapy, but it’s only one of so many tools — and it’s a limited one at that.
-Modifying a few distorted thoughts and beliefs is hardly an answer for the kind of internal turmoil men experience during the above defined sort of crisis situation.
+There is much that is really good and beneficial about Cognitive Behavioral Therapy, but it’s only one of the so many tools — and it’s a limited one at that.
+Modifying a few distorted thoughts and beliefs is hardly an answer for the kind of internal turmoil men experience during the above-defined sort of crisis situation.
 Trying to solve it with such creates a pressure cooker of unprocessed emotion in a man that likely WILL have him needing said psychoactive medications in fairly short order…

 Women, typically, will seek someone to talk to first.
 Men, if they seek help at all, will usually start by somatizing what they are feeling and seek medical help.
 If a doctor will tell a man to go for deep emotional or psychoanalytical therapy, then most men will take the risk.